History of the Museum

 Alumni, former students, teachers and staff from all the schools, who wish to join the museum committee, donate items, or help in any way please contact: Mike Rogers, email mjrogers59@hotmail.com or David Stinchcomb, email jas-cat@sbcglobal.net (405) 921-4245.
 The mailing address for the museum is Putnam City Schools Museum, P.O.
 Box 561, Bethany, OK 73008.
 The email address for the museum is on the Contact Us page.

 In the spring of 1914, pioneer families in the Council Grove Township gathered to find ways to provide their children with the best education possible.
-They combined four one-room schools - Central School, Ozmun School, Goff School and County Line School - into a consolidated district.
-Their insight and wisdom led to the creation of the Putnam City School District.
+They combined four one-room schools into a consolidated district, resulting in a far reaching view toward the future.
+This insight and wisdom led to the creation of the Putnam City School District.

 Today, the Putnam City Schools are still offering the best education possible, with a thorough curriculum and teachers and administrators who share a passion for learning with the students who will soon be leading our country.

-Because the first Putnam City school year, 1914, began that fall without a school building already constructed, initial classes were held in a nearby building I.M.
-Putnam had constructed in 1909.
-(See details on the the third tab at left, entitled “Early History.”)
-In March 1915, students moved into their new two-story brick building at N.W.
-40th and Grove Avenue with 160 students and six teachers.
-Many students walked to school or rode horses that could be stabled close to the school building.
-Others rode the Interurban and still others were transported in horse-drawn “vans” provided by the district.
+For the 1914 school year, classes were held in the I.M.
+Putnam Building (later renamed the Arnett Building in 1916).
+In 1915, classes were held in the new two-story buildings at N.W.
+40th and Grove Ave, with 160 students and six teachers in attendance.
+Many students walked to school or rode horses, who could be stabled near the school building.
+Some students rode the Interurban and others were transported in horse-drawn vans provided by the district.

 Through the years, the school district progressed and adapted to the subtle changes in society.
 Despite setbacks, such as two major fires to school buildings, progress was inevitable in the district.
 By 1957 changing demographics prompted a building campaign away from the original campus as two new elementary schools were built.